Apprenticeship: History

 A medieval baker with his apprentice.
 The Bodleian Library, Oxford, England.

 Apprenticeship existed in the classical world, and early contracts survive on papyrii from Egypt in 18 B.C.
 The system of apprenticeship is again visible in Europe from the twelfth century, when apprenticeship contracts survive in Genoa.
 In the Late Middle Ages, apprenticeship in some parts of Europe came to be supervised by craft guilds and town governments.
 A master craftsman was entitled to employ young people as an inexpensive form of labour in exchange for providing food, lodging and formal training in the craft.
 Most apprentices were males, but female apprentices were found in crafts such as seamstress, tailor, cordwainer, baker and stationer.
 Apprentices usually began at ten to fifteen years of age, and would live in the master craftsman's household.
 The contract between the craftsman, the apprentice and, generally, the apprentice's parents would often be governed by an indenture.
 Most apprentices aspired to becoming master craftsmen themselves on completion of their contract (which varied widely from two to seven or more years), but some would spend time as a journeyman and a significant proportion would never acquire their own workshop.
 In Coventry those completing seven-year apprenticeships with stuff merchants were entitled to become freemen of the city.

 Apprenticeship was adopted into military of the West African kingdom of Dahomey.
 Soldiers in the army were recruited as young as seven or eight years old, as they initially served as shield carriers for regular soldiers.
 After years of apprenticeship and military experience, the recruits were allowed to join the army as regular soldiers.
 With a combination of lifelong military experience and monetary incentives, a cohesive and well-disciplined military emerged in Dahomey.

 Types

 Apprenticeships can be divided into two main categories: independent and cooperative.

-Independent apprenticeships are those organized and managed by employers, without any involvement from educational institutions.
-They happen dissociated from any educational curricula, which means that, usually, the apprentices are not involved in any educational programme at the same time but, even if they are, there is no relation between the undergoing studies and the apprenticeship.
+Independent apprenticeships are those organized and managed by employers, without any involvement from educational institutions or link to an educational curriculum.
+Apprentices may be in an education program at the same time, but there is no formal relation between the studies and the apprenticeship.

 Cooperative apprenticeships are those organized and managed in cooperation between educational institutions and employers.
-They vary in terms of governance, some being more employer lead and others more educational institution lead, but they are always associated with a curriculum and are designed as a mean for students to put theory in practice and master knowledge in a way that empowers them with professional autonomy.
-Their main characteristics could be summarized into the following:
+They are always associated with a curriculum, and are designed as a means for students to put theory into practice, and to gain knowledge in a way that supports professional autonomy.